How to Become a Registered Dental Assistant

 All licensees are responsible for understanding and following the laws and regulations that govern their practice.
 Violations can result in license denial or discipline, as well as criminal prosecution.
 For more information, please visit the Required and Prohibited Conduct page of our website.

-Requirements to obtain an RDA License
+Requirements to Obtain an RDA License

 • Submit a completed Application for Registered Dental Assistant Examination and Licensure as described in the Application section below.